kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I now wonder about the [upstairs neighbor and what I thought was his daughter in the lift](../2022/march.md#upstairs-neighbor-at-carrer-furs); a meeting obviously timed as they knew where I was every second.
 - I guess it could have been another porn "actress" come to star with me in the weekly specials on Denia TV or wherever they were being shown to literally everyone and anyone in the world.

+## VSSH collects his aware at the Palau d'Arts

+- The L'Amistat band are awarded the *best band in the Valencian region*.
+- Extraordinary given every knows what's going on.

-## Fatima
+## Fatima 20-26th October

-- I head to Madrid to stay one night before traveling to Fatima in Portugal.
+- I head to Madrid on 19th October to stay one night before traveling to Fatima in Portugal.
 I need to be away from Dénia as much as possible for my nervous system.

 !!! warning "Why didn't you leave Dénia?"
     - If I leave, then the story gets buried, the police do not investigate, and it happens again and again, and maybe someone is driven, again?, to suicide, or maybe they, again?, murder someone with poison, and children, again?, could be groomed into goodness knows what.